KeesInternet/drupal_youtube-proxy/README.md

 This module will:

 - Output the best quality youtube thumbnail available.
-- Convert the thumbnail to jpeg|png|webp
+- Store the thumbnail binary in cache, to reduce request time

 ## Installation